galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

  d(AndroidOS) -->|restoreFromBundle|Activity
 ```

-That's the most **important part to understand**, as it forms the foundation for state preservation and restoration in all Android frameworks such as Views, Fragments, and Jetpack Compose.
+That's the most **important part to understand**, as it forms the foundation for state preservation and restoration in all Android frameworks such as Views, Fragments, ViewModels, and Jetpack Compose.
 This mechanism is also employed by any third-party libraries we might be using, like [Jetpack Navigation](https://developer.android.com/guide/navigation).

 > ℹ️ The three other Entry Points have no built-in mechanism for state preservation and restoration.